Have you heard of Old Town San Diego? Maybe yes, maybe no? Want to learn about all of the fun things to do in Old Town San Diego?

 There is street parking all along the area.
 If it is busy you may want to plan extra time to find a spot.
 There are 5 parking lots located on both sides of the Old Town Historic Park.

 The parking on the street is free and we were able to find a great spot during a very busy time.
 The community lots are great if you arrive early or are visiting at a time that is not busy, but at other times there can be lines of cars circling for a spot at Old Town in San Diego.

 Tours of Old Town San Diego Historic Park

 Meet at the visitor center at 11:00 am or 2:00 pm for a guided tour from the park services.
-You may also enjoy downloading the app Lets Roam and begin an amazing scavenger hunt all around San Diego Old Town.
+Another amazing thing to do in Old Town is to go on a guided Ghost tour of San Diego Old Town.

 - Visitor Center